Georgitanev/sql/oracle/testov_sql.md

 																		salary_level
     FROM employees
 ```

+## Added more case
-/*  Added case check for department number returning string into new column departments
+ Added case check for department number returning string into new column departments
 	And decode option (Oracle only available)
-	Code is formatted    */
+	Code is formatted

 ```sql
 SELECT EMPLOYEE_ID, FIRST_NAME, LAST_NAME,